bediger4000/aho-corasick-matching/README.md

 #Aho Corasick String Matching

-A ibrary implementsion of the Aho-Corasick string matching algorithm.
+A library implementation of the Aho-Corasick string matching algorithm.

 This should be useful in cases where you'd like to find matches of a large number of patterns in your code. `fgrep` would be nice, but